getodk/docs/docs/central-api-form-management.rst

 **GET /v1/projects/{projectId}/forms/{xmlFormId}/draft/fields**

+.. raw:: html

-Identical to the `same request </central-api-form-management/#getting-form-schema-fields>`__ for the published Form, but will return the fields related to the current Draft version.
+  <p>Identical to the <a href="/central-api-form-management/#getting-form-schema-fields">same request</a> for the published Form, but will return the fields related to the current Draft version.</p>

 .. dropdown:: Request